albertoafaj/unit-testing-angular14-jasmine-karma/README.md

 - Checking if a value has not been defined - toBeUndefined;
 - Testing if a value is null - toBeNull;
 - Testing if a value is NaN - toBeNaN;
+- Checking if a value is greater than another - toBeGreatherThan;